sachinm226/sachinm226/README.md

 - 👋 Hi, I’m @sachinm226
-- 👀 I’m aspired Ddata Scientist
+- 👀 I’m aspired Data Scientist
 - 🌱 I’m pursuing Masters in Data Analytics
 - 💞️ I’m looking to collaborate on DL/ML projects
 - 📫 You can reachout to me on sachm1995@gmail.com